opensrp/opensrp-client-core/README.md

 4. Sync abilities that handle and maintain data consistency between the client and backend
 5. Data creation, edit, retrieval and deletion capabilities on the client device
 6. Security services that maintain global data and application security
-7. Utilities used for file storage, caching, image rendering, logging, session management and number conversions.
+7. Utilities used for file storage, caching, image rendering, logging, session management and number conversions
 8. Access to tailored android views/widgets for OpenSRP

 # Why OpenSRP?